 In March 2012, Cascades Computer Innovations LLC filed a complaint in U.S. District Court for the Northern District of California (the "Court") against us and five of our clients (collectively the "Defendants").
 The complaint alleges that the Defendants violated federal antitrust law, California antitrust law and California unfair competition law.
 The complaint further alleges that after we terminated our negotiations with the plaintiff to license certain patents held by the plaintiff, the Defendants violated the law by jointly refusing to negotiate or accept licenses under the plaintiff's patents.
 The plaintiff seeks unspecified monetary damages and injunctive relief.
-In January 2013, the Court dismissed the complaint against the Defendants and granted the plaintiff leave to amend its complaint.
-In February 2013, the plaintiff filed an amended lawsuit alleging that the Defendants violated federal antitrust law, California antitrust law and California unfair competition law.
+In January 2013, the Court dismissed the complaint against the Defendants and granted the plaintiff filed an amended lawsuit alleging that the Defendants violated federal antitrust law, California antitrust law and California unfair competition law.
+In March 2014, the Court entered an order staying the litigation pending the resolution of related litigation in the U.S. District Court for the Northern District of Illinois, and has subsequently continued the stay until June 2015.
 We are not currently able to determine whether there is a reasonable possibility that a loss has been incurred, nor can we estimate the potential loss or range of the potential loss that may result from this litigation.